Piero Braglia

-Piero Braglia (born 10 January 1955) is an Italian football manager and former player.
+Piero Braglia (born 10 January 1955) is an Italian football manager and former player, currently in charge of club Pontedera.

 Career

 Playing

 A midfielder, Braglia started his professional career with Serie C team Montevarchi, then making his debut in the Serie A in 1976 with Fiorentina.
 He then spent six seasons with Catanzaro, five of them in the Italian top flight.
 He then retired in 1987 after spells with Serie B teams Triestina and Catania.